 SELECT column_list BULK COLLECT INTO collection_datatype_name FROM table_name WHERE <where clause> ORDER BY <column list>;

 Column List is the list of columns from which you want to retrieve the data.

 Collection Datatype Name will be the name of the collection variable which will hold the data returned by the bulk collect clause.

-Always remember every column you specified for retrieving the data must carry a corresponding collection datatype for holding that data.
-PL/SQL runtime engine always stores the data retrieved from the column into the collection in parallel manner.
+Furthermore always remember every column you specified for retrieving the data must carry a corresponding collection datatype for holding that data.
+Because PL/SQL runtime engine always stores the data retrieved from the column into the collection in parallel manner.

 SELECT column_1, column_2 BULK COLLECT INTO collection_1, collection2 FROM table;